Caldwell Parish Profile

 • The LSU AgCenter will continue to educate the public on the benefits of producer agriculture.

-• Continue research on the small grains grown in our parish with on-site farm variety demonstration test plots
+• Continue research on small grains grown in our parish with on-site farm variety demonstration test plots.

-• Provide public with more information on forestry, the primary source of agriculture income for Caldwell Parish
+• Provide public with latest information on forestry, the primary source of agriculture income for Caldwell Parish.

 Build leaders and good citizens through 4-H Youth Development.